Returned and Services League of Australia: Influence

 The influence of the League derives from its founding days organising rituals for ANZAC Day dawn services and marches, and Remembrance Day commemorations.
-However, even as early as the 1920s, the role of the League became controversial as some leagues banned women from attending the dawn service because of 'excessive wailing'.
 In addition to pressing for benefits for veterans, the organisation entered other areas of political debate.
 The RSL was politically conservative, Anglophilic, and monarchist.

 In the 1970s and 1980s, many defence force personnel, including veterans of the Vietnam War, found the RSL – whose members had predominantly served in the Second World War – generally unwelcoming and disdaining of their service.
 Since the turn of the century, with the number of Second World War veterans in the RSL dwindling, Vietnam veterans and their contemporaries, along with ex-servicemen's wives, have become mainstays of the League.

 The focus of the RSL has been on the welfare of Australian men and women who have served in the armed forces.
 It has advocated for veterans' entitlements and the protection of former battlefields.
 Usually RSL members ensure that those who have served their country are commemorated by notifying funeral information and handing out poppies at the funeral.

-Organisation
+Symbolism

-The League is overseen by a National Executive that consists of the National President; the Deputy National President; State Branch Presidents for New South Wales, Victoria, the Australian Capital Territory, Queensland, South Australia, Tasmania, and Western Australia; and the National Chief Executive Officer (CEO), the National Treasurer, the National Legal Adviser, the National Defence Adviser, and the Veterans' Affairs Adviser.
+The League's badge is a symbol of readiness at all times to render service to the country and to former comrades.
+It is an offence in most states and territories for non-members to wear the RSL badge.
+The shield is symbolic of the protection which the RSL gives to its members, their dependents, and widows/widowers and orphans of those who paid the supreme sacrifice.
+At the top of the badge is a crown, signifying allegiance to the Crown.
+Below the crown are the national flowers of Australia, Wales, England, Scotland and Ireland: the wattle, leek, rose, thistle, and shamrock.
+In the centre of the badge are a sailor, soldier, airman and service woman marching with their arms linked, symbolising friendship and the unity of all services and all ranks in comradeship.
+The red of the badge symbolises the blood ties of war.
+The white background stands for the purity of motive and the rendering of service without personal gain.
+The blue is a symbol of willingness to render service to a comrade anywhere under the sky.

-The National CEO has operational control of the National Office.
-In 2015 the National Office building, on Constitution Avenue, Campbell, in Canberra, was demolished.
-The site became a large apartment block, in which the office was located as of 2019.
+Branches and sub-branches

-In each state and territory has a branch of the League, with a similar hierarchical structure.
+Each state and territory has a branch of the League, with similar hierarchical structures.
 Within each branch is a series of districts and sub-branches that serve the interests of members in a particular geographic area.

-The naming of these branches and sub-branches should not be confused with the commercial entities generally called RSL Clubs.
+The naming of these branches and sub-branches can be confused with the commercial entities generally called RSL Clubs.
 Ownership and operation of RSL and Services clubs differ from state to state.
-For example, RSL NSW and its sub-Branches do not own or operate any registered clubs, nor do they own or operate poker machines however RSL Victoria sub-Branches do.
+For example, RSL NSW and its sub-branches do not own or operate any registered clubs, nor do they own or operate poker machines; however, RSL Victoria sub-branches do.